nekwebdev/next-13-graphql/README.md

 Let's start by setting up our initial files and modify the `./src/app/layout.tsx` to inclue our new `./src/components/Header.tsx` which then loads the `./src/components/Navbar/Navbar.tsx`, which in turns loads the mobile and desktop navbar components.
 Check the trick with the `index.ts` in that folder for cleaner imports.

+### Query Navbar data

+Create a new `./src/lib/getNavigationData.ts` query and graphqlClient request associated to it.
+We will fetch this data in Navbar to feed it to a context api provider.

 ## Original README.md

 ## Getting Started